nanoni17728/Oz/README.md

 This codebase uses [shadow-cljs] as its main build tool.
 Clone this repository, run `yarn install` to fetch the dependencies then `yarn shadow-cljs release app` and you're good to go!

-All the files needed to be served by your http server are in the `public/` folder.
+All the files needed to be served by your http server will be populated inside the `public/` folder.

 License & Contributing
 ------------------------